 By combining the EisnerAmper global network, our close working relationship with leading legal partners and financial services directors, and our proven approach to helping international groups set up operations in Ireland to access European markets, we advise insurance and reinsurance entities seeking to enter the Irish market, providing:

-As Head of the Firm’s Risk & Regulatory Advisory team, David advises financial services providers on risk, regulatory and compliance-related matters.
+As a Partner in the Firm’s Risk & Regulatory team, Dave advises financial services providers on risk, regulatory and compliance-related matters.
 David provides pre-inspection assessments, supports clients throughout the regulatory engagement cycle and specialises in the design and implementation of risk and compliance frameworks.

 Explore the EisnerAmper